 INTRODUCTION

 There is a clear gender/sex disparity in overall health outcomes in Canada.
 According to Statistics Canada (2013a), men have poorer health than women as measured by several indicators.
-Life expectancy at birth is nearly five years shorter for men (78.8 years compared to 83.3 years ) and this tendency persists after the age of 65 (18.5 years compared to 21.6 years).
+Life expectancy at birth is nearly five years shorter for men when compared to women (78.8 years versus 83.3 years ) and this tendency persists after the age of 65 (18.5 years compared to 21.6 years).
 Men experience higher rates of a number of chronic conditions; including a higher prevalence of colorectal and lung cancer, as well as circulatory and respiratory diseases.
 Furthermore, the rates of death due to unintentional injuries are significantly greater among men (34.5 compared to 16.3 per 100 000 population) and the rate of suicide/self-inflicted injuries causing death are more than three times greater in men than women (15.8 compared to 4.8 per 100 000 population).

 Researchers have postulated a number of explanatory factors for such issues related to men’s health (Courtenay, 2003; Robertson, Galdas, McCreary, Oliffe & Tremblay, 2009).
 Specifically, there is general agreement that men do not seek preventative care; they delay care when ill; and less often engage in positive health behaviours (Addis & Mahalik, 2003; Courtenay, 2000).
-In 2012, significantly less men (81%) had a medical doctor compared to women (88%), in addition, only 73% of men contacted their physician in the last 12 months (significantly more women (84%) were in contact with their physician in last 12 months) (Statistics Canada, 2013b).
-Furthermore, as mentioned earlier, with the exception of participating in higher rates of leisure-time physical activity, men fail to engage in healthful behaviours to the same degree as women (Statistics Canada, 2013a).
+In 2012, significantly less men (81%) had a medical doctor compared to women (88%), in addition, only 73% of men contacted their physician in the prior 12 months (significantly more women (84%) were in contact with their physician in prior 12 months) (Statistics Canada, 2013b).
+Furthermore, with the exception of participating in higher rates of leisure-time physical activity, men failed to engage in healthful behaviours to the same degree as women (Statistics Canada, 2013a).
 However, despite such indicators of poor health, there is virtually no difference in the number of men (60.1%) who rate their health as either “very good” or “excellent” when compared to women (59.7%) (Statistics Canada, 2013a).
 In essence, by most health assessment standards, men fall short of their female counterparts and their self-perceived health is potentially discordant with actual health outcomes.
 This may in part explain why many men are not actively pursuing better health.
 Furthermore, Robertson and colleagues (2008) recently conducted a systematic review of the literature to identify health promoting interventions targeting men and confirmed a lack of ‘gender sensitive’ interventions.
 Only three published interventions were specifically designed for men.
 Moreover, authors have specifically suggested that Canada lacks a large scale initiative to bring together researchers, decision makers, and practitioners to form a network that will address men’s health in this country (Robertson et al., 2009).

 Smith and Robertson (2008) have challenged the notion that men are disinterested in their health, and have postulated that when men’s health initiatives are grounded in both empirical and practical evidence, results can be productive.
 Therefore, continued efforts to develop innovative evidence-based health enhancing initiatives for men are warranted.
 Thus, the purpose of this paper is to inform health promotion strategies aimed at men by providing practical recommendations for local action.
 Generally, health education and promotion programs are delivered in a community setting; however, increasingly primary care providers are being urged to increase health education and promotion in a clinical setting (Williams & Robertson, 2006).
 Therefore, this study aimed to appraise the existing evidence on effective men-sensitive health education and promotion strategies in both community and clinical settings.
 We conducted a scoping review of the literature via relevant databases (e.g., CINHAL, PsycInfo, PubMed ) and on-line search engines (i.e., Google Scholar) to provide the reader with men specific action items.